 Making a Bakery Style Buttercream Frosting

-I received the following email from home cook Rhonda requesting a recipe for a buttercream frosting that would taste more like she has experienced at a bakery.
+I received the following email from home cook Rhonda requesting a recipe for a buttercream frosting that would taste more as she has experienced at a bakery.
 Here is what she said,

-"I am a stay at home mom that has looked everywhere for the real sweet buttercream frosting that the bakery uses.
-I have looked on-line, cook books and none of the recipe’s are right.
-The kids love helping me make cakes but they only like to decorate them.
+"I am a stay-at-home mom looking everywhere for the sweet buttercream frosting that the bakery uses.
+I have looked online, at cookbooks and none of the recipes are right.
+The kids love helping me make cakes, but they only like to decorate them.
 They do not like the frosting.
-If you have a recipe I would love it.
+If you have a recipe, I would love it.
 I will keep trying until I get the right one.
 I hope you can help.
 Thank you, Hi Rhonda!"

-I immediately sent her request to my friend Chef Jenni Field, a professional pastry chef who graduated from Orlando Culinary Academy with her own blog called Pastry Methods and Techniques.
-Jenni asked for her original recipe that you can see below and offer her the following comments and recipe.
+I immediately sent her request to my friend Chef Jenni Field, a professional pastry chef who graduated from Orlando Culinary Academy with her Pastry Methods and Techniques blog.
+Jenni asked for her original recipe, which you can see below, and offered her the following comments and recipe.

 - 2 teaspoons vanilla

 - ⅛ almond extract